Erikwink/L3/Reflection.md

 Naming takes a lot of time, but i think that following the pricniples of the book makes the code a lot easier to read, i´ve been using chapter 2 as a guideline whenever i name a function.
 ## Chapter 3
 I feel like "Small functions" and "Do one thing" really creates oppertunities for "Descriptive Names" and increasing readability.
 During this project i've refactored almost every single line of code.
 From a working code in one class to several classes working together.
-Breaking out funktionallity to several classes has helpt with "Avoiding side effetcs" for example LocalStorageManager only performes operations to and from local storage.
+Breaking out functionallity to several classes has helpt with "Avoiding side effetcs" for example LocalStorageManager only performes operations to and from local storage.
 Examples from code:
 ```JS
 // Does one thing, clear from the name what it does, small function